 The core values and purpose of an organization are arguably one of the most important components of any organization.
 It will help employees understand the root of what the organization believes in and what is expected of them.
 Values that are well-defined, structured, and presented will provide the foundation for the organizational culture.
 And when employees understand exactly the values, they are most likely to behave in a way that is in the best interest of the organization and perform remarkably, which will lead to satisfied customers.

 At Evergent, we focus on the following core values:

 • Consistent focus on value creation

 • Facilitate a great understanding and trust between cultures, countries, and continents

 • Be optimistic

 • Always acknowledge the current reality

 Keeping this model in mind, at Evergent, we believe an agile mindset is critical to staying relevant, not just for current market conditions but for those that lie ahead in an ever-changing market landscape.
 This agile mindset allowed us to develop a revenue and subscriber management platform that is so configurable that it surprises even the most skeptical buyer.
 It has been foundational to helping our customers.
-Advancing the market forward, helping our customers breakthrough growth barriers, and providing the most flexible platform available today are all the output of our commitment to an agile mindset.
+Advancing the market forward, helping our customers break through growth barriers, and providing the most flexible platform available today are all the outputs of our commitment to an agile mindset.